 There are quite a few medical schools operating in the Caribbean.
 This has been a source of everything from hope and opportunity to stress and uncertainty over the past half century or so for US and Canadian students.
 And while we obviously think that we’re the best choice for anyone considering an international medical education, we wanted to take an opportunity to discuss a major ally of ours in the fight for quality: The ECFMG.

 Today, we’re going to discuss what the Education Commission for Foreign Medical Graduates (ECFMG) actually is and what it isn’t.
 We’ll also get into how they’re making the Caribbean a better place for students considering an education abroad.
 (You will be unsurprised to find that Trinity ticks all of their boxes as one of the best schools in the region).

-First, let's talk about what the ECFMG actually is.
-The ECFMG is a partner of the National Board of Medical Examiners (NBME) and the Clinical Skills Evaluation Collaboration (CSEC) to ensure any internationally trained medical students meet specific standards prior to obtaining a medical license or practicing medicine of any kind in the United States.
+First, let’s talk about what the ECFMG actually is.
+The ECFMG is a partner of the National Board of Medical Examiners (NBME) and the Clinical Skills Evaluation Collaboration (CSEC) to ensure any internationally trained medical students meet specific standards prior to obtaining a medical license or practicing the medicine of any kind in the United States.
 ECFMG Certification is required for each student to sit for the USMLE Step exams, the exams that all students intent on practicing in the US must pass for licensure.